Kundt spacetimes minimally coupled to scalar field: Conclusion and Final Remarks

 \section{Conclusion and Final Remarks}

-We have investigated scalar field coupled to Kundt spacetime.
+We have investigated a free massless scalar field coupled to the Kundt spacetime.
 The explicit solutions were given based on the behavior of Gaussian curvature of transversal two-spaces.
-The first explicit solution corresponds to a spacetime with a singular cylinder with the singularity sourced by the scalar field.
-This solution can be thought of as an analog of the scalar field solution in the Robinson--Trautman class given in \cite{Tahamtan}.
+The first explicit solution corresponds to a spacetime with singular coordinate cylinder with the singularity sourced by the scalar field.
+Physically this singularity behaves just as a linear singularity due to the vanishing circumference of the cylinder.
+This singularity lies along the principal null direction which is at the same time the direction of propagation of gravitational waves that are present for $\Psi_{0}\neq 0$ (see (\ref{Weyl-singular})).
+This solution can be thought of as an analogue of the scalar field solution in the Robinson--Trautman class given in \cite{Tahamtan}.

-We have also given two explicit (up to one integration) subclasses of Kundt family containing scalar field wave.
+We have also given two explicit (up to simple integration) subclasses of the Kundt family containing scalar field wave.
 Their respective algebraic types of the Weyl tensor are N and II.
-The notable absence of type D confirms the results of \cite{Bergh} where it was shown that Kundt type D subclass does not admit null massless scalar field.
+The notable absence of type D solution with a scalar field confirms the results of \cite{Bergh} where it was shown that Kundt type D subclass does not admit null massless scalar field.
 One can easily see that our assumption about the functional dependence of the scalar field necessarily means that it is null.
 This scalar field is naturally radiative.
-Since our type II Kundt geometry is interpreted as an exact gravitational wave on type D background we can see that the presence of scalar wave necessarily generates accompanying gravitational wave.
+Since our type II Kundt geometry (corresponding to the case with $\Lambda\neq 0$) is interpreted as an exact gravitational wave on type D background we can see that the presence of a scalar wave necessarily generates accompanying gravitational wave.
+On the other hand, in the type N solution (corresponding to the case with $\Lambda= 0$) the gravitational and scalar waves can exist independently.
+So on the level of our Kundt spacetime with a scalar field the interdependence of the waves of both fields is determined by the presence of a cosmological constant.
 Both classes of spacetimes admit pp-wave solutions with scalar field as a special case.